i-pi/i-pi/examples/README.md

 The example folders is structured in the three folders, each one with a different focused on a different aspect

 - **clients**  :    Contains examples that are code-specific, highlighting how the driver code should be set up (client-specific syntax and tags) to run it properly with i-PI

-- **features**:    Examples of different functionalities implemented in i-PI.
+- **features** :    Examples of different functionalities implemented in i-PI.
                     All examples can be run locally with the drivers provided with the code.

+- **demos**    :    Complete examples demonstrating relatively advanced simulation setups, including also a discussion of the underlying theory and some usage notes.

 - **hpc-jobs** :    Examples of submission scripts on HPC platforms

 - **temp**     :    Temporary folder with historic examples that have not yet been adapted to the current folder structure

 - **init_files**: repository of input files used by many examples